Drone Building Surveys: What They Cost, How They Work, and When You Need One

 Most building inspections are completed in under an hour, with imagery delivered within days.

-There’s no setup time for scaffolding or access equipment, our pilot arrives, conducts the survey, and the footage is ready for review almost immediately.
-A full report with analysis from our Chartered Building Surveyors typically takes around five working days.
+There’s no setup time for scaffolding or access equipment.
+Our pilot arrives, conducts the survey, and the footage is ready for review almost immediately.
+A full report with analysis from our chartered building surveyors typically takes around five working days.

 Traditional methods can stretch inspections over days or even weeks.
 With drones, the site runs as normal, staff barely notice anything’s happening, and the facilities manager doesn’t face costly shutdowns.

-For time-sensitive transactions, this speed can make all the difference, we’ve helped clients meet tight exchange deadlines that would have been impossible with conventional inspection methods.
+For time-sensitive transactions, this speed can make all the difference.
+We’ve helped clients meet tight exchange deadlines that would have been impossible with conventional inspection methods.

 What Quality of Imagery Can Drones Capture?